TechDocsStudio/biel-docs/docs/installation/hugo.md

 description: Add an AI chatbot to your Hugo site with this step-by-step guide.
 ---

-# AI chat widget for Hugo
+# Ask AI chatbot widget for Hugo

 Add an AI chatbot to your Hugo site using Biel.ai's web components.
 The integration works with any Hugo theme and requires only adding a few lines to your templates.